 The holidays tend to be slow for entertainment news, so we can take our time catching up on it.
 I handled the biggest story—How did the big straight-to-streaming films perform?—over at Decider.
 In the meantime, let’s get reflective on the year that will be.

 (Sign up for my newsletter to get my column and streaming ratings report delivered to your inbox.)

 Most Important Question of the Year – Is Streaming a Winner-Take-All Market?

 In my first column last year, I said that 2020 would be defined by this question:

 “What is the same and what is different between streaming and traditional distribution?”

 Little did I know that we’d have a lot of things that were extremely different in 2020, namely a global pandemic that threatened to upend streaming and traditional media.
 (The biggest hypothesis is still that Covid-19 “changed everything”.
-I don’t really buy that; flashy world-altering headlines get the clicks but I’m a little skeptical about how much actually changed.
+I don’t really buy that; flashy, world-altering headlines get clicks, but I’m a little skeptical about how much actually changed.
 We’ll see.)